Online Learning Student Resources

 Resolving Student Issues and Complaints

-Discrimination and equity complaints should be filed with the Director of Human Resources, using the procedure described here.
+- To file a complaint related to discrimination and/or equity, contact the Director of Human Resources, using the procedure described here.

-If an issue cannot be resolved by the College’s internal processes, Ohio residents may choose to contact the Ohio Department of Higher Education.
+- If an issue cannot be resolved by the College’s internal processes, Ohio residents may choose to contact the Ohio Department of Higher Education.

-In compliance with Federal Department of Education regulations, out-of-state students may file a complaint with the appropriate authority in their state of residents, by referring to the list of State Agencies collected by the State Higher Education Executive Officers (SHEEO).
+- In compliance with Federal Department of Education regulations, out-of-state students may file a complaint with the appropriate authority in their state of residence, by referring to the list of State Agencies collected by the State Higher Education Executive Officers (SHEEO).
 This list will be updated as additional information becomes available.